GB127/SJ-rando/README.md

     -> And much more!

 # ROM modifications :
-    To open up some randomization, I have removed some instructions in the code.
+    To open up some randomization, some instructions in the code were removed.
 As a side effect, alongside with some other randomizations, the last level is altered.
-To compromise, the new "vanilla" maxspeed for the last level and the astronaut's are now 3.
-And the acceleration for the last level is now XX and YY for X and Y respectively.
+To compromise, I've set a new "vanilla" maxspeed for the last level and the astronaut's and changed the acceleration for the last level. is now XX and YY for X and Y respectively.

     I've done this to allow astronaut maxspeed randomization.
 Since the last level use the same formula, they share the same max speed, if it's lower than 5.
 I've honestly not understood how it stays at 5.
 And since the last level is only one level among the 14 available levels and is completely different, I decided to go with this change.

+    In summary :
+        Astronaut max speed changes :
+            X : 7 (3,56)  -> 3
+            Y : 3  -> 3

+        Last level vanilla :
+            X max speed: 5 -> 3
+            X acceleration: 128 -> 128 ?
+            Y max speed: 3 -> 3
+            Y acceleration: 255 -> 100 ?
 # Detailled descriptions of the randomizers:
     -> Astro randomizer: X maxspeed, Y up maxspeed, jetpack acceleration, X acceleration -> X max speed is randomized with a value of the following range: [3,4,5,6,7,8,9,10]